A fresh approach to managing common development tasks like running tests, checking code quality, or building documentation.

 be unique.
 The command is a list of arguments that can be passed to the OS to

-execute the interpreter; any "?"
+execute the interpreter; any "?" elements will be replaced with

 the file to be executed.
 The file extensions are defined as a list of